Mumbai: Mystery samaritan saves the day for 75-year-old

-A 55-year-old Colaba resident offers Rs 5.5 lakh for her one-time employee’s surgery in memory of her sister who suffered from arthritis.
-Shivmurat Trilobhkashyap, a carpenter who polished furniture, had been unable to walk since 15 years due to a rare defect that affects one in 10 lakh people.
+An anonymous Colaba resident offered Rs 5.5 lakh for her one-time carpenter's surgery, who was unable to walk for 15 years due to a rare defect that affects one in 10 lakh people

 In today’s fast-paced world where man has increasingly become self-centered in the pursuit of material comfort, rarely do we come across good Samaritans who take the time and effort to help the needy.
 Shivmurat Trilobhkashyap (75), who was unable to walk for the past 15 years, got a new lease of life, thanks to one such anonymous well-wisher.